-It’s not hard to find meteorites along Lake Michigan’s Left Coast.
-After all, they fall to Earth all the time, and some wash up on the nearest beach.
-The Martian meteorite shown here retains evidence of its fall—one can almost hear the “crack!” it must have made upon impact.
+One can find meteorites on Great Lakes beaches.
+Meteorites fall to Earth all the time, and some wash up on the nearest beach.
+This Martian meteorite shows evidence of its fall—one almost hears the “crack!” it must have made upon impact.

-Plate tectonics had been something of an arcane theory before the mid-20th century.
-What sonar-wielding scientists learned about ocean floors after WW2 supported the theory.
 In the 1950s and following decades, plate tectonics became accepted science.
-Put simply, the theory states that Earth’s surface is made up of hard, crusty pieces—plates—that float on the liquid rock below them.
-The plates move around, bang into each other, spread apart from each other, creep from north to sound and back again.
+The theory states that Earth’s surface is made up of hard, crusty pieces—plates—that float on the liquid rock.
+The plates move around, bang into each other, spread apart from each other, creep from north to south and back again.

 When plates collide, one is forced over the other.
 Rock from the bottom plate is recycled into Earth’s mantle.
 Over billions of years, little to none of Earth’s original crust remains on the surface.
 And how would geologists know where to look for it?
 These facts made determining Earth’s true age difficult.

 Astrophysicists explain how the universe formed.
 They discovered how our solar system was created—the inner rocky planets, the outer gaseous planets, and among them, asteroids and meteoroids.
 Our solar system formed in a continuous chain of events.

 Since the beginning of human history, we have observed rocks falling from the sky.
 When these meteorites fall in a place like the sandy void of the Sahara Desert, they easily stand out.
 We are reasonably sure they are in fact meteorites.

 Here’s how meteorites tell us how old Earth really is.
 Let’s assume those meteorites formed at the same time as Earth.
 If we know their age, we also know Earth’s age.
 Meteorites are rock-hard pieces of evidence that tell us Earth is 4.567 billion years old.